 What happens in an EMDR session?

-Once a plan has been created with you after learning about our history, together we identify specific experiences to be processed.
+Once a plan has been created with you after learning about your history, together we identify specific experiences to be processed.
 Before beginning with EMDR, we ensure that you have the resources to cope and we assess readiness through a calm place exercise.
-I introduce you to the different ways to receive Dual Awareness Stimulation (DAS)- eye movement, tapping, hand buzzies, or auditory tones).
+I introduce you to the different ways to receive Dual Awareness Stimulation (DAS)- eye movement, tapping, hand buzzies, or auditory tones.
 EMDR is a phased protocol, and it may take one session to set up the EMDR target before processing can begin.
 When ready for processing, you think about the upsetting memory – and I or you begin DAS.
 This 'back-and-forth' or bilateral sensory stimulation reactivates the information processing system of the brain, but also helps you stay present in the moment to help you understand 'that was then and this is now' (Dual Awareness).
 In EMDR therapy, a person’s healing abilities are activated, and the body/mind balance is restored through the alleviation of emotional, behavioural and psychological symptoms.
 EMDR therapy helps you sit with the feelings and sensations in your body stemming from the trauma so that you can process the memory and heal from it.
 EMDR therapy is a robust protocol that is adhered to, with specific steps to achieve before moving on to the next phase.
 This comprehensive therapy helps to desensitize the trauma content, process the emotions and thoughts and works to address the impact to the body.
 With my additional knowledge about somatic experiencing and polyvagal theory, I can support a holistic approach to your healing.

 EMDR Therapy